peer-base/peer-star/docs/rfc-identity.md

 - Check if the Root Public Key of the chain matches the DID Public Key.
 - Check if the Device Public Key is not flagged as revoked.

-At this point, a relying party just needs to prove that the entity owns the private key of the layer 3 key.
-This can easily be done by asking him to sign or decrypt a challenge.
+Still, more steps are necessary for a relying party to fully trust the entity.
+This is explained in the next section.

 ### Trusting an entity